symbol/symbol-docs/source/guides/transaction.rst

 But they don't trust each other that much.
 Ideally, they want to exchange their tokens between different blockchains atomically.

-Following this guide, you will swap transactions between different blockchain platforms atomically using secret lock transaction.
+Following this guide, you will swap tokens between different blockchain platforms atomically using secret lock transaction.

 .. figure:: ../resources/images/guides-transactions-atomic-cross-chain-swap.png
     :align: center